 And that’s why Creta Maris decided to act.
-We developed our own animal welfare program and in collaboration with the Animals in Distress Foundation in the Netherlands, have adopted what is called the ‘TNR program’ (Trap, Neuter and Return) to manage our local stray cat population.
+We developed our own animal welfare program and we adopted what is called the ‘TNR program’ (Trap, Neuter and Return) to manage our local stray cat population.
 So far, (the scheme has been running since October 2018) many cats have been neutered (with the hotel financing the initiative) and have been given special shelters so that they can get through the winter safely.

 Our neutered cats are easily recognized because their ears are tagged.
 The Creta Maris cats are fed daily at seven feeding points in the resort, and we do ask guests not to feed the cats, as their welfare depends on the balanced diet they receive at the feeding points.
 According to studies, neutered cats that are fed regularly protect their immediate environment and discourage new cats from entering it, so in this way Creta Maris’ cat population will stabilize and eventually decrease.